 - Reduces friction at each step of the buying process

-- Gives your sales team usable assets they can plug into outreach, demos, and follow-ups
+- Provides your sales team with assets they can use in outreach, demos, and follow-ups

-When I develop a content plan with clients, we map content to specific moments: early-stage education, mid-funnel evaluation, and late-stage decision support.
+When developing content plans with clients, I map content to key stages: early-stage education, mid-funnel evaluation, and late-stage decision support.

 3. Account-Aware / ABM-Lite, Without Needing Enterprise Martech